mefercs/apis/mongoose.md

 - URI: Uniform Resource Identifier
 - URL: Uniform Resource Locator
 - remember to use a done() function in a app.METHOD to treat with asynchronous operations
+  - the done() function is still a middleware.
+- To search for a document withing a model, we must use the model to call the actions (save, findOne,...)

 We import the mongoose package in the package.json